Advocacy and partnerships | Wellcome (original) (raw)

 Why we influence policy

-To achieve our mission, we need to influence governments and policymakers to take action.
-Creating the conditions for change is critical to ensuring science and research thrive and policies work for affected people and communities.
+To achieve our mission, we need governments and policymakers to take action.
+Creating the conditions for change is critical to ensuring science and research thrive and policies meet the needs of affected people and communities.

-We use our independence to advocate for research to unlock discovery and solutions in health, translate evidence into policy recommendations and remove barriers to the implementation of solutions.
+We use our independence to advocate for research to unlock discovery and solutions in health, translate evidence into policy recommendations, build public support for action and remove barriers to the implementation of solutions.

 Policy areas we work in